josephsmithberger/XogotDocs/Documentation.docc/Manual/scripting/cpp/gdextension_cpp_example.md

 some_other_node->connect("the_signal", Callable(this, "my_method"));
 ```

-To connect our signal the_signal from some other node with our method
+To connect our signal `the_signal` from some other node with our method
-my_method, we need to provide the connect method with the name of the signal
+`my_method`, we need to provide the `connect` method with the name of the signal
-and a Callable.
-The Callable holds information about an object on which a method
+and a `Callable`.
+The `Callable` holds information about an object on which a method
 can be called.
-In our case, it associates our current object instance this with the
+In our case, it associates our current object instance `this` with the
-method my_method of the object.
-Then the connect method will add this to the
+method `my_method` of the object.
+Then the `connect` method will add this to the
-observers of the_signal.
-Whenever the_signal is now emitted, Godot knows which
+observers of `the_signal`.
+Whenever `the_signal` is now emitted, Godot knows which
 method of which object it needs to call.

-Note that you can only call my_method if you've previously registered it in
+Note that you can only call `my_method` if you've previously registered it in
-your _bind_methods method.
+your `_bind_methods` method.
 Otherwise Godot will not know about the existence
-of my_method.
+of `my_method`.

-To learn more about Callable, check out the class reference here: [Callable](https://docs.godotengine.org/en/stable/classes/class_callable.html#class-callable).
+To learn more about `Callable`, check out the class reference here: [Callable](https://docs.godotengine.org/en/stable/classes/class_callable.html#class-callable).

 Having your object sending out signals is more common.
 For our wobbling
 Godot icon, we'll do something silly just to show how it works.
 We're going to
 emit a signal every time a second has passed and pass the new location along.

-In our gdexample.h header file, we need to define a new member time_emit:
+In our `gdexample.h` header file, we need to define a new member `time_emit`:

 ```
 ...